All Essential Things You Need to Survive in Life – A Guide to Minimalism

 Get to know what you actually need in your life.
 Think about how you spend your days.
 What you use and what you don’t.
 Our lives are different but you surely don’t need the latest smartphone or a 100-inch plasma to live a good, meaningful life.

-I hope this guide will pinpoint the essential things and help you declutter both your physical and your mental space.
-Which will ultimately grant you with more time and more satisfaction from your life.
+I hope this guide will pinpoint the essential things and help you declutter both your physical and your mental space which will ultimately give you more time and more satisfaction from your life.

 How much stuff you own but you don’t use?
 Can you tell?